Lessons learned in closing over 1,000 mortgage transactions online

 Technology has impacted every industry.
 It’s now real estate’s turn.

-Over 95% of buyers search for their dream home online, and nearly 43% of mortgage applications are submitted the same way.
+Nearly 95% of buyers search for their dream home online, and nearly 43% of mortgage applications are submitted the same way.
 Consumers demand experiences that are fast, convenient, and cost effective.
 It’s why we choose mobile ordering for coffee, and ridesharing when it’s raining outside.

 Home buying is experiencing the same fundamental shift in user behavior.
 In a world where you can buy a goat and have it delivered in two days, consumers expect technology that makes the home buying process simpler, too.